top of page

 Barlow Derbyshire

-It is so true that some times you cannot see the light through the trees.
-At the same time it is true that you can walk past the same scenery hundreds of times and not always pay attention.
-Sometimes walking the dog means you have your head down.
-Also social media and the busy life we have these days sometimes means we are just distracted by the smart phone or what's going on in our lives.
+It is true that there are times when you cannot see the light through the trees.
+On the other hand, it is true that you can walk past the same scenery hundreds of times without always paying attention.
+There are times when walking the dog requires you to keep your head down.
+Additionally, social media and the hectic pace of life we lead these days can sometimes cause us to be distracted by our smartphones.

-This image is a perfect example of this.
-I know I've walked past the seen a number of times and not noticed the separation in the trees.
-Perhaps with the full canopy of the trees you cannot see the composition.
+An excellent example of this can be seen in the image below.
+Although I have walked past the sight a number of times, I have not noticed the separation in the trees.
+The composition may not be visible due to the full canopy of trees.
 However on this occasion everything was pretty perfect with nice balance good separation and a decent amount of fog to increase the clarity.
 Happily putting this image into my portfolio.

 Gadoms Edge foggy morning